H-jamesR2/H-jamesR2/README.md

 -->
 #### 😄About Me
   I'm Hilarion, a software engineer.
   I'm based in the Northeast.
-I have a passion for software development and engineering.
+I have a passion for software development and engineering!
   Some of my hobbies are RTS games, music, and badminton.
-  Feel free to say hi!

 <details>
   <summary> 🌱Currently... </summary>